ctracey/connection_speed_monitor/README.md

 ## Scheduling

-Up to you to schedule this to run in your own way
+Up to you to schedule this to run in your own way.
 This might help http://www.splinter.com.au/using-launchd-to-run-a-script-every-5-mins-on/